christianrondeau/ConsoleScenario/README.md

 - [X] Validate if the console output is smaller or longer than expected
 - [X] If the console closes earlier than expected, don't wait for another line (`AsyncDuplexStreamHandler`)
 - [X] Determine whether "remaining" unasserted output is accepted or not
+- [X] Kill the console if the test times out and the console does not close itself
 - [ ] Ability to input something in the console
 - [ ] Ability to expect the console to close
 - [ ] Ability to input something in the console when there is a prompt